 Hopefully, your data speaks much clearer after you perform a data audit.

-Luckily, it will be much easier to improve various aspects of your fundraising now that you’ve addressed your nonprofit’s data hygiene.
+Luckily, improving various aspects of your fundraising will be much easier now that you’ve addressed your nonprofit’s data hygiene.

 So, what do you want to ask your data now that you can understand what it says?

-Do your repeat donors rarely increase the size of their gift?
+Do your repeat donors rarely increase the size of their gifts?
 You can build more effective and targeted ask strings by using what you learn when you track and analyze your results.

 Do many of your donors make smaller gifts several times throughout the year?
 A monthly giving program could be perfect for your organization.